davelandry/missionnutrition/_services/family.md

 order: 2
 ---

-Similar to our Individual Nutrition Assessment and Goal Session but extends to 90 minutes to include:
+This extended, 90 minute Assessment and Goals Session includes:

 * Full Family Assessment: Understanding individual needs and routines that impact change
 * Meeting with at least one parent and one child (or more family members if they are available)